LaWebcapsule/directus9/docs/app/data-model/relationships.md

 - country_id (the M2O field)
 ```

 Note the following points from the schema above.
-When we create an O2M in Directus:
+When we create an O2M in Directus9:

 - Since the perspective is flipped, we now consider `countries` to be the parent collection.
 - It isn't always necessary to create an O2M.
 In some cases, you won't want or need to access items from both sides.